clark-pan/Symbols_WDYK/script.md

 I'll show you a couple of possible use cases:

-## Attaching properties in a safe way ##

-Because Symbols are unique and will not have collision problems like with strings would, you can use them to add values on objects in a safe way.
-For example, you can use a symbol to attach some data to a DOMElement, and be confident that it will not affect some library code that may be inadvertently using the same key as you do.

-This is actually something similar to what jquery does when you use the `data` method. jQuery creates a key called an expando that is the character underscore, followed by the word jQuery, and then a long string of random numbers to reduce the chance of collision.
-It uses that key to store a number on the DOMElement, which maps back to some data stored on an internal cache.
-With ES6 Symbols, jQuery can do away with the expando idea, and instead can use symbols as a way to approach this problem
+## No risk of collision ##

+So say you want to create a component of some sort, maybe a dropdown or something.
+And of course you'll want to perhaps track some internal state of the component, maybe whether or not its open or closed.
+You could do that via say, a class, or maybe an attribute but that then forms part of the public api of your component.
+You could also do this via a property on the DOMElement that represents the dropdown.
+But then of course opens a whole can of worms about what to name the key for the property.
+Make it too simple and you may collide with something that a future dom spec will implement, make it too complex and it will become a pain to write.

+If you've ever used the `data` method of jQuery, this is effectively what you've been doing. jQuery creates a long random string value called an expando and uses that to store another key against the element that then maps to a cache that stores the actual value you want to use.

+Symbols are a great solution to this problem, since they are unique and there are no chance of a collision.
+You just create a key of your choosing and use that.

 ## Built in Symbols ##

-The ES6 spec defines a couple of well known Symbols.
-These are Symbols that are accessible from the Symbol class and expose aspects of the javascript language that you can hook into.
-An example of a well known symbol is `Symbol.iterator`.
+ES6 also defines a couple of built-in symbols.
+They are used to give developers control to newer language features and how they function.

 ### Symbol.iterator ###

-ES6 introduced the concept of the for...of... loop.
+For example, ES6 defines a new way to loop through an object or array through the for...of... loop.
 It's very similar to the for...in... loop, except instead of looping through an object's keys, it loops through its values.
 Its useful as a replacement for doing loops with the for...in... loop and the developer using it can avoid needing to use the hasOwnProperty check when using the for...in... loop.

 (next)

-Whats really cool is that ES6 also exposes some built-in symbols that allow you to control this iteration behaviour.
+Whats really cool is that ES6 exposes a symbol that allows you to define a generator function to control this behaviour.

+(next)

 So for example, I've defined a new generator for this array of things that only yields the value if it is a string.
-It will make the previous example only log the string values.
-I've attached the generator using the built in symbol only the array object.

-This is a bit of a toy example, and its only for one of the built-in symbols, but I'm sure as we move ES7 and beyond comes out, more and more language features will be accessible via built in symbols
+(next)

+This means that now the for... of... loop will only log out the string values, apple, banana, pear

+There are other built in symbols that control previously uncontrollable javascript behaviour such as Symbol.hasInstance which controls what the instanceof operator does.
+I suspect there'll be more features that will be exposed like this in the future, when it makes sense to give developers that control.

 ## Encapsulation without (ab)using closures ##